Campaign Calls for Safer Wheelchair Accessible Vehicles

 The industry has witnessed a 50 per cent failure rate with the wheelchair and occupant sled test, even when the conversion has previously been pull-tested and the belts and tie-downs have been tested separately by the belt manufacturer.
 It is when the constituent parts are put together as a complete system that they fail.

-Why is testing important
+Why is Testing Important?

-How do people make sure the vehicle they are buying is safe for the driver and wheelchair user
+How do people make sure the vehicle they are buying is safe for the driver and wheelchair user?

+Converting a car to make it wheelchair accessible is a complex process involving significant structural changes to the vehicle such as lowering the floor.
+If this is not done properly, and by experts, the car may be unsafe.
 The simple way to check whether a new car meets these standards is to ask to see its certification.
 Sled tested WAVs will have an ECWVTA.M1 certificate.
 But do check that the certificate is for the conversion, not the original car.